pamepeixinho/pamepeixinho.github.io/README.md

 * `React Intl 2.4.0`

 ### Deploy
-This is resume is published in https://pamepeixinho.github.io/, to deploy a new version, merge PR in branch `develop` and run the following command to add build files to branck `master`:
+This is resume is published in https://pamepeixinho.github.io/, to deploy a new version, merge PR in branch `develop` and run the following command to add build files to branch `master`:

 `npm run deploy`